bookshelfdave/heimdall/README.md

 # Heimdall

-Heimdall is a (crude) tool that checks AWS ELB IAM/ACM cert expiration dates.
+Heimdall is a simple tool that checks AWS ELB IAM/ACM cert expiration dates.
 Output is in JSON via stdout, logging goes to stderr.
 I'm sure this will change, as it's not very convenient.
 It's a work-in-progress.

 ## Building